loktevich/evCalendar/README.md

 - [ X ] - exit the program.

 ## Important information
-Do not modified file data.pkl.
+Do not modify file data.pkl.
 It contains all data about your events.
 All changes will crash the app!